-Your first reading assignment for Monday, Aug.
+Your first reading assignment for Tuesday, Aug.
 22 is to read this syllabus, the U.S. Constitution, preamble and art.
-I-VI and to begin reading M&D, Chapter One (Marbury v.
-Madison).
-Also read articles, "Effective vs. Ineffective Teams" and "What Really Makes Teams Work" (on the TWEN page).
+I-VI, and to begin reading M&D, Chapter One.
+Also read articles, "Effective vs. Ineffective Teams" and "What Really Makes Teams Work" (on the D2L page).

-The schedule of reading assignments and activities for the semester will be posted on the class TWEN page at appropriate times.
+The schedule of reading assignments and activities for the semester will be posted on the class D2L page at appropriate times.